 Stands out for precision stitching that puts padded comfort where skiers need it most – sole, shin, and ankle.
 5% Spandex keeps them up while 25% wool blend keeps feet warm.
-Also have arch support.
+The socks also have arch support.

 Some reports of them shrinking a little after washing.
 Top portion may fit some wearers a bit on the tight side.